machinalis/iepy/docs/active_learning_tutorial.rst

 Fine tuning
 -----------

-If you want to modify the internal behaviour, you can change the settings file.
+If you want to modify the internal behavior, you can change the settings file.
 On your instance folder you'll fine a file called ``extractor_config.json``.
 There you've all the configuration for the internal classifier, such as: